- Home Town: Ft. Lauderdale, Florida

 - Positive Axis Point: 4 5/8" over

-- Favorite Layout: Pin over ring finger with the CG kicked out 1/2, and no extra hole
+- Favorite Layout: Pin over ring finger with CG kicked out 1/2", no extra hole

-My favorite food includes seafood pasta or a nice juicy steak.
-I'm a big sports fan, so I follow the Dolphins, and the Gators.
+My favorite food includes seafood, pasta or a nice juicy steak.
+I'm a big sports fan, so I follow the Miami Dolphins and Florida Gators.
 When it comes to music I like all different kinds of music, except for Country.
-I enjoy golfing, and watching tv and movies, especially while I'm traveling.
+I enjoy golfing and watching TV and movies especially while I'm traveling.

 1. You have bowled all over the world.
 What is the best country you have ever bowled in excluding the US?
 I have bowled in so many great countries, but I have to say that I really enjoy bowling in Sweden.
 They have great fans and they really love bowling.